CINECA-project/wp4-federated-joint-cohort-analysis/4.2-federated-framework/README.md

 - [PoC Development and User story](#poc-development-and-user-story)

 ## Scope

 Main scope of this deliverable is to gather technical requirements & frameworks for federated analysis platform.
 In work package subtask 4.3.2, the project partners have described mainly following use cases:

-* Federated QTL analysis for molecular phenotypes.
+- Federated QTL analysis for molecular phenotypes.
-* Simple Workflow Polygenic Risk Scores (PRS) across two similar ethnic background sample sets.
+- Simple Workflow Polygenic Risk Scores (PRS) across two similar ethnic background sample sets.
-* Federated joint cohort genotyping
+- Federated joint cohort genotyping

 The federated analysis platform defined by this task aims in providing technological solutions for these use cases.
 Technical requirements are thus gathered based upon these use case descriptions.
 The aim of this deliverable is to write a short design document that shows the requirements and lists the different options for the solution.

 ## Background

-As a starting point for this deliverable, a Data Workflow Survey for work package partners.
-Total 6 work package partners participated in survey.
+As a starting point for this deliverable, a [Data Workflow Survey](https://docs.google.com/document/d/1MhQCifQSCCgKQGtlJjInxJ7M-LxoUBYvo8_97v3cWL8/edit) for work package partners.
+Total 6 work package partners participated in survey:

+- HES-SO & SIB, Switzerland
+- University of Tartu, Estonia
+- University Medical Center Groningen (BIOS), Netherlands
+- University of Oxford, UK
+- University of Cape Town, South Africa
+- EGA group, EMBL-EBI, UK

 The survey showed that the data sources needed for the analysis varies a lot.
 There are four archives (see [Table 1](#table-1:-data-workflow-survey-summary)) that are used for accessing the data.
 However, according to the survey there are similarities in the overall architecture of computing environments used for the analysis (see [Figure 1](#figure-1:-data-workflow)).
 Usually the data is fetched from the data source and placed in an internal  storage system and accessed by the computing cluster.
 It is very rare to stream the data directly (e.g. using htsget streaming protocol) from the archive for the computation.
 In most cases data transfer happens using traditional transfer protocols, like http(s) or (s)ftp.
 Also, both the data and file types vary a lot and this limits the transfer protocols to the traditional ones.
 Data types include genome sequences, phenotype data and basically any other data from presentation files to text documents.

-#### Table 1: Data workflow survey summary
+### Table 1: Data workflow survey summary

 | Parameters | Responses  |
 |:--------|:---|